dmhuehol/Ice-growth-diagram/README.md

 `iceGrowthDiagramVaporExc`: Plots the ice growth diagram in terms of vapor density excess over ice saturation.
 Input options allow for control of diagram aesthetics, e.g. isohumes, ventilation, legend, etc.

 ### Helper functions subdirectory
-`convertRhwRhi`: Converts relative humidity with respect to water to relative humidity with respect to ice.
+`rhwToRhi`: Converts relative humidity with respect to water to relative humidity with respect to ice.
 `eswLine`: Outputs arrays useful to draw isohumes with respect to water on the diagram.
 `iceSupersatToRH`: Converts an ice supersaturation in percent to a relative humidity with respect to water, also in percent.
 `iceSupersatToVaporExc`: Converts an ice supersaturation in decimal to a vapor density excess in g/m^3.
-`rhow`: Converts a relative humidity with respect to water to vapor density excess in g/m^3.
+`rhwToVaporExc`: Converts a relative humidity with respect to water to vapor density excess in g/m^3.
 `updraftSupersat`: Uses the Twomey equation to calculate supersaturation in an updraft but only at a certain range of thermodynamic conditions well above freezing.
 Implemented as a curiosity.
 `ylimitsForIceDiagram`: Generates labels and tick marks for the ICAO atmospheric height approximation axis on the ice diagram.